MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 ---
-title: Add Resources and API Connection to Teams apps
+title: Add Resources and API Connection
 author: MuyangAmigo
-description: Learn how to add cloud resources such as Azure Functions, Azure API Management and integrate API connections using Teams Toolkit in Visual Studio Code. ms.author: zhany ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
+description: Learn how to add cloud resources such as Azure Functions, Azure API Management and integrate API connections using Teams Toolkit in Visual Studio Code. ms.author: zhany ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2024
 ---

 # Add cloud resources and API connection

 Microsoft Teams Toolkit enables you to provision cloud resources for hosting your app, tailored to your development needs.
-By adding more cloud resources in TeamsFx, you can autogenerate all configuration files and seamlessly connect to the Microsoft Teams app using the Toolkit.
+By adding more cloud resources in TeamsFx, you can autogenerate all configuration files and seamlessly connect to the Microsoft Teams app using Teams Toolkit.
 Additionally, Teams Toolkit allows you to access and use existing APIs, whether developed by your organization or a third party, for building Teams apps.

 > [!NOTE]
 > If you've created SharePoint Framework (SPFx) based tab project, you can't add Azure cloud resources.